jtemporal/minimal-flask-webapp-auth0/README.md

     ```
     git clone https://github.com/jtemporal/minimal-flask-webapp-auth0.git && cd minimal-flask-webapp-auth0
     ```
 2. Create a `.config` file from `.config.example` and populate the values from your Auth0 Application.
-Here is
    ```
    cp .config.example .config
    ```
+   Tip: you can use `openssl rand -hex 32` for the secret key.

 3. Create a virtual environment and install dependencies

    ```
    # Create a venv
    python3 -m venv .env

    # Activate
    source .env/bin/activate

    # Install dependencies
    pip install -r requirements.txt
    ```